 What is Shockwave Therapy?

 Extracorporeal Shockwave Therapy (ESWT) is a noninvasive treatment that uses rapid high intensity pressure waves to influence the pain reception and healing of soft tissue and bone related disorders.
 In human medicine, ESWT has been used to treat kidney stones and orthopedic conditions since the 1980s.
-This technology has been adopted by veterinarians to treat equine patients with a variety of musculoskeletal conditions like kissing spines and proximal suspensory desmopathy.
+This technology has been adopted by veterinarians to treat equine patients with a variety of musculoskeletal conditions like kissing spine and proximal suspensory desmopathy.
 In certain instances, ESWT can be a non-invasive alternative to surgery for some injuries.

 Who is a candidate for ESWT?